Leslie Ash: Lip implants

-In her thirties, Ash had a collagen injection to 'plump up' her lips.
-When she was forty she decided to repeat the procedure with the same plastic surgeon, the mother of a Venezuelan friend.
+In her 30s, Ash had a collagen injection to "plump up" her lips.
+When she was 40 she decided to repeat the procedure with the same plastic surgeon, the mother of a Venezuelan friend.
 In the second procedure, liquid silicone was injected resulting in extreme swelling of her lips, a condition dubbed as "trout pout" in the press.
 Subsequent medical analysis showed that the silicone had set and the condition is permanent.
 During this time Ash starred in a series of advertisements for the DIY chain Homebase (again, with Neil Morrissey) and starred in Merseybeat, which evoked further ridicule from the media about her appearance.

 Ash has since spoken out about the press ridicule she received as a result of her botched implants, commenting: "If I'd lost a leg in a car crash, people wouldn't have felt able to take the mickey out of me so mercilessly ...
 People don't laugh at Heather Mills because she lost a leg."